Empirical evidence: Definition

 A thing is evidence for a proposition if it epistemically supports this proposition or indicates that the supported proposition is true.
 Evidence is empirical if it is constituted by or accessible to sensory experience.
 There are various competing theories about the exact definition of the terms evidence and empirical.
 Different fields, like epistemology, the sciences or legal systems, often associate different concepts with these terms.
 An important distinction among theories of evidence is whether they identify evidence with private mental states or with public physical objects.
 Concerning the term empirical, there is a dispute about where to draw the line between observable or empirical objects in contrast to unobservable or merely theoretical objects.

 The traditional view proposes that evidence is empirical if it is constituted by or accessible to sensory experience.
 This involves experiences arising from the stimulation of the sense organs, like visual or auditory experiences, but the term is often used in a wider sense including memories and introspection.
 It is usually seen as excluding purely intellectual experiences, like rational insights or intuitions used to justify basic logical or mathematical principles.
 The terms empirical and observable are closely related and sometimes used as synonyms.

 There is an active debate in contemporary philosophy of science as to what should be regarded as observable or empirical in contrast to unobservable or merely theoretical objects.
 There is general consensus that everyday objects like books or houses are observable since they are accessible via unaided perception, but disagreement starts for objects that are only accessible through aided perception.
 This includes using telescopes to study distant galaxies, microscopes to study bacteria or using cloud chambers to study positrons.
 So the question is whether distant galaxies, bacteria or positrons should be regarded as observable or merely theoretical objects.
 Some even hold that any measurement process of an entity should be considered an observation of this entity.
-So in this sense, the interior of the sun is observable since neutrinos originating there can be detected.
+In this sense, the interior of the Sun is observable since neutrinos originating there can be detected.
 The difficulty with this debate is that there is a continuity of cases going from looking at something with the naked eye, through a window, through a pair of glasses, through a microscope, etc. Because of this continuity, drawing the line between any two adjacent cases seems to be arbitrary.
 One way to avoid these difficulties is to hold that it is a mistake to identify the empirical with what is observable or sensible.
 Instead, it has been suggested that empirical evidence can include unobservable entities as long as they are detectable through suitable measurements.
 A problem with this approach is that it is rather far from the original meaning of "empirical", which contains the reference to experience.